-MNGT 2131, Motivation and Productivity (3) (previously BUSM 213) or BBUS 4135, Motivation and Productivity (3) (previously ADMN 413) ENGL 1071, Business Communication (3) (previously ENGL 107) or BBUS 3631, Open Communication (3) (previously ADMN 363) 18 credits of approved electives.
-Suggested electives include courses that do not overlap with previous studies and 200-level or above CMPT courses.
+Residency Requirements 15 credits of TRU coursework (distance or on-campus).
+Degree Requirements 120 credits, a minimum of 45 at the upper-level, with a grade point average (GPA) of 2.0 over all courses taken outside the block transfer, are required as follows: General Education Requirements Minimum 33 credits 6 credits in English [university-level composition and literature, e.g. ENGL 1001, 1001 or 1101 (previously ENGL 100, 101 or 108)] 3 credits in applied communication [normally ENGL 1071 (previously ENGL 107)] 9 credits in mathematics [normally MATH 1141, 1101 (previously MATH 150) STAT 1201 (previously STAT 102)] 3 credits in social science 6 credits in liberal arts Minimum 3 credits in lab science 3 credits in humanities Core Computing Lower-level Requirements (30 credits) First- and second-year computing courses, including required courses in programming and program design, operating systems, databases and data structures Core Computing Upper-level Requirements (45 credits) Computing courses, normally numbered at the 3000- and 4000-level, including required courses in software engineering, databases, operating systems, networks and algorithms Minimum 15 computing elective credits at the third- or fourth-year level General Elective Requirements (12 credits) Approved electives (upper- or lower-level) Note Advanced computer science courses generally require substantial mathematics preparation, including university-level calculus (for science students) and probability/statistics.
+All courses and electives must be approved by a TRU-OL Program Advisor.
+Students require a letter of permission before registering in a course at any other post-secondary institution.
+MNGT 2131, Motivation and Productivity (3) (previously BUSM 213) or BBUS 4135, Motivation and Productivity (3) (previously ADMN 413) BBUS 3931, Business Law (3) (previously ADMN 390) 18 credits of approved electives.
+Suggested electives include courses that do not overlap with previous studies and 2000-level or above CMPT courses.
 Electives are subject to appropriate prerequisites and TRU-OL approval.
-Suggested business and management studies electives include: BBUS 2211, Introduction to Financial Accounting (previously ADMN 231); BBUS 2541, Management Accounting (previously ADMN 233); BBUS 3431, Introduction to Marketing (previously ADMN 250); and, BBUS 3621, Analytical Decision Making (previously ADMN 362).
-The overall 60 credits for the certificate and diploma must include a minimum of 18 credits at the 200-level and 30 credits in IT subjects.
+Suggested business and management studies electives include: BBUS 2211 (previously ADMN 231); BBUS 2541 (previously ADMN 233); BBUS 3431 (previously ADMN 250); and, BBUS 3621 (previously ADMN 362).
+The overall 60 credits for the certificate and diploma must include a minimum of 18 credits at the 2000-level and 30 credits in IT subjects.
 Bachelor of Technology (Computing) • Program is available to applicants residing in or outside of Canada.
 At this time, TRU-OL offers only a select number of CMPT and COMP (previously CPSC) courses, with more currently under development, thus the computing requirements must currently be met by TRU on-campus COMP courses or those from other post-secondary institutions.
-Please consult the TRU-OL website for the latest offerings or find out from your program advisor which courses will become available in the near future.
+Please consult the TRU-OL website or find out from your program advisor about the latest course offerings.
 This degree program fills a need for a university-level degree in applied computing.
 It is a technically oriented program that requires courses in program design, database technologies, operating systems, software engineering and networking, along with computing electives.
 The theory and practice of computer science and computing technologies are emphasized.
-The program is aimed at those in the software development industry who have completed a two-year diploma in computer science, computer information systems or related areas, or who want to earn a bachelor's degree, as well as those with partial credit for a university degree program in computer science or computer engineering.
-The term "computing" primarily refers to either TRU-OL computer science [COMP (previously CPSC)] courses or on-campus TRU COMP courses).
-Note: Most CMPT (computer studies) courses in this calendar or on the TRU-OL website do not satisfy requirements in this program.
+The program is aimed at those in the software development industry who have completed a two-year diploma in computer science, computer information systems or related areas, or who want to earn a bachelor's degree, as well as those with partial credit for a university degree program in computer science or computer engineering..
+Note Most CMPT (computer studies) courses in this calendar or on the TRU-OL website do not satisfy requirements in this program.
+Admission Requirements Completion of a recognized diploma in computing science, computer information or related fields (not available through TRU-OL).
+Mathematics and English 12 are strongly recommended.